 Work scheduling can be done weekly or biweekly (as is common in agile or scrum sprints) or planned out over many months.
+Today, efficient work scheduling apps are vital for precise and adaptable tasks and project management in our fast-paced work environment.
 For short-range initiatives, scheduling may even take place or be adjusted at the daily standup.

 There’s no single correct choice of frequency here, but the nature and scope of the work included in your work management plan should suggest a longer or shorter period.

 Similarly, work scheduling can be done using various systems or display methods.
 Gantt charts usually work well in a complex work management system, while on a smaller scale, Kanban boards or perhaps even to-do lists may be sufficient.